DIAGNijmegen/website-content/content/pages/projects/MD_drug_repurposing.md

 ### **DM1**

 In the table below, the top-10 predicted drugs using the generic DRKG can be found. **Norepinephrine**, **Epinephrine** & **Dopamine** at first seemed interested as they are linked to the treatment of symptoms related to DM1.
-However, in practice they are only used in severe cases which makes them unlikely drug repurposing candidates.
+However, in practice, they are only used in severe cases which makes them unlikely drug repurposing candidates.
 All other drugs are likely to be irrelevant.

 | Drug name      | Probability | Out-degree |
 |----------------|:-----------:|:----------:|